tasos-py/Search-Engines-Scraper/README.md

 ## Features

- - Can use one, multiple, or all the search engines listed above (as a CLI script).
  - HTTP and SOCKS proxy support.
  - Collects dark web links with Torch.
- - Supports advanced search operators: 'url:', 'title:', 'text:'.
+ - Supports advanced search operators: `url:query`, `title:query`, `text:query`.
  - Creates report files (html, csv).
+ - Can use one, multiple, or all the search engines listed above (as a CLI script).
  - Easy to add new search engines.
 You can add a new engine by creating a new class in `search_engines/core/engines.py`, and register it on the `search_engines` dictionary in the same file.
-The new class should subclass `Search`, and it should override those methods: `_selectors`, `_first_page`, `_next_page`.
+The new class should subclass `Search`, and it should override the following methods: `_selectors`, `_first_page`, `_next_page`.
  - Python2 - Python3 compatible.

 ## Requirements